coenttb/swift-html-types/README.md

 A comprehensive, accurate, and type-safe domain model of HTML elements and attributes in Swift.

-`swift-html-types` resulted from my efforts to build a Swift HTML DSL, which became an exploration of how to architect Swift libraries for maximum modularity and reusability.
-Instead of building one monolithic package, I created an ecosystem of carefully designed packages that compose together: `swift-html-types` and `swift-css-types` provide standards-compliant Swift APIs, while `swift-html-css-pointfree` integrates these domain models with HTML-printing capabilities. `coenttb/swift-html` layers on functionality that completes the developer experience at point of use.

 ![Development Status](https://img.shields.io/badge/status-active--development-blue.svg)

 This package is currently in active development and is subject to changes.
 Features and APIs may change without prior notice until a stable release is available.